Maxdem28/chip-8-emulator/README.md

 g++ main.cpp -o disas
 ./disas ROMFILE
 ```
-Disassembler syntax is an Assemlby language wiht AT&T syntax made by me as there is no offical Chip-8 assembly language
+Disassembler syntax is an Assemlby language with AT&T syntax made by me as there is no offical Chip-8 assembly language

 # Emulator
 ```shell